 Muro di Sormano is one of the hardest and most epic climbs

 Muro di Sormano is a short but devastatingly steep climb in Sormano, a municipality in the Province of Como in the Italian region of Lombardy.
-This paved climb is famous as one of the most severe of any road cycling race, featuring sections in excess of 25% grade.
+This vertical wall is famous as one of the most severe of any road cycling race, featuring sections in excess of 27% grade.
 It’s one of the hardest and most epic climbs you can ride on two wheels.

 Pic: Carlo Pagani